-You can use a simulated interface to test in-app purchases by setting your connection mode to PaymentConnectionMode::Test.
+If you are developing a Cascades app, you can use a simulated interface to test in-app purchases by setting your connection mode to PaymentConnectionMode::Test.

-In Test mode, your app doesn't contact the BlackBerry World server for any transactions that you make.
+When you are testing, your app doesn't contact the BlackBerry World server for any transactions that you make.
 When you test in-app purchases, the purchase options are displayed in a dialog box.

 You can choose the response that is returned to the application (either Success or Failure) and you can specify the reason for failure by selecting a standard error code.